vivekverma4669/GainForge/README.md

 - 🧠 **Personal Records**: Automatically detect and highlight PRs
 - 🗂️ **Exercise Library** (coming soon)
 - 📊 **Analytics Dashboard** (coming soon)
+- features like choose prefrence weight gain weight loss , muscle gain etc all this things are yet to come this gonna be mega project
+-

 ---

 ## 🛠️ Tech Stack